hakikicode/SMART-FORTNITE-Game-Task/TaskDescription.md

 ### Steps for Running SMART Fortnite Game Task
 1. **Node Setup:** Set up your Koii Node with sufficient resources.
 2. **Add SMART Task:** Add the SMART Fortnite Game Task using its Task ID on the Koii Node interface.
-3. **Submit Data:** Fetch and validate Fortnite leaderboard data automatically via the task.
+3. **Submit Data:** Fetch and validate Fortnite playlists data automatically via the task.
 4. **Earn Rewards:** Validations are rewarded with SMART tokens upon passing audit checks.

 ### Rewards